mpanighetti/dnd5e-mote/ch-1-welcome-to-mote/timekeeping.md

 - [Bathýs-Pelan](cosmology/moons/bathys-pela.md) month: 8 days
 - [Dreg](cosmology/moons/dreg.md): 42 days

-Note that these are average durations, as the length of a month will vary depending on whether a lunar day has occurred within the orbital period.
+Note that these are minimal durations, as the length of a month will be extended when one or more lunar days occur within the orbital period.

-The two common calendar systems in Esterfell use Kiva's orbit as the measure of a month, though both take different approaches to the eccentricity of this period.
+The two common calendar systems in Esterfell use Kiva's orbit as the measure of a month, though both take different approaches to addressing the eccentricity of this period.

 ### Year

 A year is the time period of a full orbit of Mote around its sun, marking a full cycle of the seasons.
 This revolution takes approximately 336 days (or 29,030,400 seconds).
-Though the length of a Mote year is unaffected by lunar days, the perturbations of the sun and other celestial bodies can result in a slightly slower or faster revolution.
+Though the length of a Mote year and the periods of seasons are unaffected by lunar days, the perturbations of the sun and other celestial bodies can result in a slightly slower or faster revolution.

 ## Calendar Systems

-The most commonly used calendar systems in [Esterfell](../ch-4-esterfell-gazetteer/esterfell/esterfell.md) are the **Kivan Standard**, the **Darkharvest**, and the **Tides of Fathoms**.
-All three calendars divide the year into months marked roughly by the movement of a moon of Mote.
+The most commonly used calendar systems in [Esterfell](../ch-4-esterfell-gazetteer/esterfell/esterfell.md) are the **Kivan Standard**, the **Harvest Calendar**, and the **Tides of Fathoms**.
+All three calendars divide each year into months marked roughly by the movement of a moon of Mote.

-A list of significant approximate dates are included for each calendar, including events with equivalents on all calendars, such as the advent of the seasons.

 ### Kivan Standard